PlayMonster: PlayMonster

-2018

-Topspin sold PlayMonster to Audax Private Equity.
+In 2018, Topspin sold PlayMonster to Audax Private Equity.
 PlayMonster also acquired the UK-based toy company Interplay UK Ltd.

-2019

-PlayMonster acquired Set Enterprises.
+PlayMonster acquired Set Enterprises in 2019.
 PlayMonster also acquired Kahootz Toys.
 Patriot Capital became an investor in PlayMonster at this time.

-2021

-Interplay, acquired in 2016, rebranded to PlayMonster.
+In 2021, Interplay, acquired in 2016, rebranded to PlayMonster.
 PlayMonster also acquired Ann Williams Group, a Michigan-based manufacturer of craft and activity kits for kids and adults.
 Additionally, PlayMonster partnered with Dude Perfect to relaunch the Koosh brand, licensed by Hasbro, in time for the 35th anniversary of Koosh.

-2022

-PlayMonster promoted Tim Kilpin to CEO and gained investments from private market firms Adams Street Partners and H.I.G Capital.
+In 2022, PlayMonster promoted Tim Kilpin to CEO and gained investments from private market firms Adams Street Partners and H.I.G Capital.
 PlayMonster also relaunched Glo Friends, licensed by Hasbro.
 PlayMonster's take on the Glo Friends line introduces products featuring elements of Social–Emotional Learning.

-2023

-Tim Kilpin transitioned to the newly created role of Executive Chairman and a member of the Board of Directors.
+Tim Kilpin transitioned to the newly created role of Executive Chairman and a member of the Board of Directors in 2023.
 Sitting President, Steve Adolph, was appointed Chief Executive Officer.